December 3, 2020 • Working in the Trades

 Nuclear Power Reactor Operators

-Though there’s only a handful a states that offer this position (Pennsylvania, Illinois, Tennessee, North Carolina, South Carolina, and Mississippi), it’s worth discussing.
+Though there are only a handful of states that offer this position (Pennsylvania, Illinois, Tennessee, North Carolina, South Carolina, and Mississippi), it’s worth discussing.
 Nuclear Power Reactor Operators are responsible for the electricity that supplies millions of homes and businesses.
-They operate or control nuclear reactors, monitor and adjust controls, implement emergency procedures when needed.
+They operate or control nuclear reactors, monitor and adjust controls, and implement emergency procedures when needed.